 During quiet hours, spaces should be free from excessive noise.
 Residents participating in noise producing activities, such as conversation, listening to music or watching television, are expected to keep their doors closed.
 Sounds from these and any activities should not be audible outside the space.
 Any noise made in lounges or other common areas should not be audible inside resident spaces that have their doors closed.
 Quiet hours also apply to noise made outside the building or in nearby parking lots.
 24-hour quiet hours are in effect during final exam periods.

 Public areas in the housing units constitute any area, aside from the individual room/apartment, to which all residents have access.
 Furniture in public areas is intended for community use and is not to be moved into student rooms or apartments.
 Public area furniture must be utilized safely, as designed, and re-configured appropriately after use.
 Sleeping is not permitted in any public area.
 Items left in the hallway, public area, great rooms, etc. are the responsibility of the resident.
 Personal belongings in these areas may not impede safe evacuation by residents or disrupt cleaning by University personnel.

 Students are expected to provide accurate and truthful information and to comply with the reasonable directives of University officials or agents (which include HRL staff, GVPD, or other law enforcement entities) who are acting in good faith and in the performance of their duties.

-Residents should act in good faith to remove themselves from situations that may violate the HRL Community Living Standards and to report such violations to HRL staff.
+Residents should act in good faith to remove themselves from situations in which violations of the HRL Community Living Standards are occurring and to report such violations to HRL staff.
 It is prohibited to facilitate a violation or to remain present while a violation occurs (e.g., stay in a space where alcohol is being consumed against University policy; be a spectator to an act of vandalism).

 GENERAL LAW COMPLIANCE